calebephrem/calebephrem/README.md

   Got a wild idea?
 Drop it in my inbox 🛠️

 - 💼 **Dev Server** → [discord.gg/MuZFAeVHgp](https://discord.gg/MuZFAeVHgp)
-  Share your projects, get feedback, and build with other remix-minded devs 🚀
+  Share your projects, get feedback and help, and build projects with developers 🚀

 <table align="center">
   <tr>